A generalization to networks of Young's characterization of the Borda rule: Main characterization result for ns s

 Given $\mathcal{D},\mathcal{D}'\subseteq \mathcal{N}(A)$ with $\mathcal{D}\subseteq\mathcal{D}'$, a {\sc ns} $\mathscr{F}$ on $\mathcal{D}$ and a {\sc ns} $\mathscr{F}'$ on $\mathcal{D}'$, we say that $\mathscr{F}'$ is an extension of $\mathscr{F}$ if, for every $N\in \mathcal{D}$, $\mathscr{F}'(N)=\mathscr{F}(N)$.

-In this section we present conditions that allow to extend a {\sc ns} $\mathscr{F}$ defined on a subset $\mathcal{D}$ of $\mathcal{N}(A)$ and satisfying neutrality, consistency, cancellation and ON-faithfulness to the $\mathbb{Q}$-vector space $\mathbb{Q}\mathcal{D}+\mathcal{R}(A)$ still maintaining those properties.
-The main extension result of this section is Theorem \ref{ext-finale}.
-It is proved through some intermediate propositions.
+The next result, whose proof is in the appendix, states conditions that allow to extend a network solution defined on a subset $\mathcal{D}$ of $\mathcal{N}(A)$ and satisfying neutrality, consistency and cancellation to the vector space $\mathbb{Q}\mathcal{D}+\mathcal{R}(A)$ still maintaining those properties.
+That passage to a vector space paves the road for exploiting Theorem \ref{subspace}.